Crisis data proves that shippers and carriers alike can meet business objectives and reach carbon neutrality with

 Luckily, there’s a solution that optimizes truck space, minimizes costs for shippers, and maximizes revenues for carriers.
 Plus, it doesn’t use the damage- and delay-prone hub-and-spoke system.
-No, it’s not full truckload (TL) service (it’s more affordable than that!); it’s pooling.
+No, it’s not truckload (TL) service (it’s more affordable than that!); it’s shared truckload (STL) shipping.

 The climate impact of parked trucks

 Truck fleet emissions heavily contribute to global warming, with every push of the gas pedal releasing harmful carbon dioxide into the atmosphere.
 It’s by chance that coronavirus reduced the number of trucks in operation and presented scientists with such a rare opportunity to measure worldwide emissions levels.

 Let’s consider carbon emissions data on the U.S., the European Union, and China:

 - America: The U.S. produces more carbon emissions than any other country, with transportation (the movement of vehicles) being the number one source of emissions.
 Freight trucks account for 23% of transportation in America.

 - The EU: Taken together, the 27 nations in the EU emit the second largest amount of carbon emissions in the world.
 It’s notable that the EU’s daily carbon emissions are down by 58% since the start of coronavirus.

 According to a Scientific American article, the crisis has also affected emissions on an international scale, causing “a dip in global greenhouse gas emissions.”
 In fact, the International Energy Agency anticipates worldwide carbon emissions to shrink by a staggering 8% this year as a result of coronavirus.